Indian boar

-The Indian boar (Sus scrofa cristatus), also known as the Moupin pig, is a subspecies of wild boar native to India, Nepal, Myanmar, western Thailand, Bangladesh and Sri Lanka.
+The Indian boar (Sus scrofa cristatus), also known as the Moupin pig, is a subspecies of wild boar native to India, Pakistan, Nepal, Myanmar, western Thailand, Bangladesh and Sri Lanka.

+Description

 The Indian boar differs from the Central European Boar by its large mane which runs in a crest along its back from its head to lower body, larger, more sharply featured and straighter skull, its smaller, sharper ears and overall lighter build.
 It is slightly taller and more sparsely haired than the European form, though its back bristles are much more developed.
 The tail is also more tufted, and the cheeks hairier.
 Adults measure from 33 to 36 in in shoulder height (with one specimen in West Bengal having reached 38 in) and 5 ft in body length.
 Weight ranges from 200 to 300 lb.